Crazy-Scamp/Setup-For-Sideloading/README.md

 2. Click **Have Disk…** → **Browse** → Navigate to your extracted driver folder and select **`android_winusb.inf`** → Click **OK**.
 3. Select the matching driver → Click **Next** → Complete installation.

+---

+## ✅ YOUR DEVICE SHOULD NOW BE READY FOR SIDELOADING